 Make a profile and start looking into CouchSurfing today.

-There it is my most reliable booking options I use when I find myself looking to book accommodation at the cheapest price.
+There it is, the most reliable booking options I use when looking to book accommodation at the cheapest price.
 If you have the patience and commitment, there are other options out there that can save you some decent cash.
 Just put in the time and effort and you will be rewarded.